ckan/ckan/doc/maintaining/cli.rst

- ckan file stats overview                                        - general information about storage usage ckan file stats types                                           - files distribution by MIME type ckan file stats owner                                           - files distribution by owner
+ ckan file stats overview                                        - general information about storage usage ckan file stats types                                           - files distribution by MIME type ckan file stats owner                                           - files distribution by owner ckan file stream FILE_ID -o OUTPUT                              - stream content of the file ckan file maintain empty-owner                                  - manage files that have no owner ckan file maintain missing-files                                - manage files that do not exist in storage